1988 Democratic National Convention: Speakers

 Speakers at the convention included Texas State Treasurer Ann Richards, who gave a keynote speech that put her in the public spotlight and included the line that George H. W. Bush was "born with a silver foot in his mouth".
-This speech was listed as #38 in American Rhetoric's Top 100 Speeches of the 20th Century.
 Arkansas governor Bill Clinton gave a very long and widely jeered nomination speech on the opening night that some predicted would ruin his political career, Massachusetts senator Ted Kennedy's remarks contained the iteration "Where was George?", and Texas Agriculture Commissioner Jim Hightower called Bush "a toothache of a man."

-In one of the subsequent presidential debates, when questioned about the general alleged "negativity" of the campaign, Bush cited the ad hominem attacks against him at the Convention as the root cause.
+In one of the subsequent presidential debates, when questioned about the general alleged "negativity" of the campaign, Bush cited the ad hominem attacks against him at the convention as the root cause.

 Production

 The organizers for the convention chose pastel colors as a background in the belief that they would appear better on television.
 They were patterned after the colors of the American flag in salmon, azure, and eggshell.
 Republicans mocked the choice and used it to buttress their case that the Democrats were "soft" on the issues.
 New Jersey governor Thomas Kean claimed at the Republican Convention that "The Dukakis Democrats will try to talk tough, but don't be fooled.
 They may try to talk like Dirty Harry, but they will still act like Pee Wee Herman."
 Kean continued that Democrats and Republicans alike "have no use for pastel patriotism...
 The liberal Democrats are trying to hide more than the colors in our flag; they are trying to hide their true colors."

-The theme song for the convention was composed and performed by longtime supporter and folksinger Carly Simon.
-Entitled Turn of the Tide, this B-side of the hit single Let the River Run from the 20th Century Fox motion picture Working Girl was subsequently used a few weeks later in the U.S./Russian co-production of Marlo Thomas' and Tatiana Vedeneyeva's Emmy-award-winning ABC television special Free to Be... a Family and was subsequently released on the best selling soundtrack album.
+The theme song for the convention was composed and performed by longtime supporter and folksinger Carly Simon originally for the '84 DNC with different verses.
+Entitled "Turn of the Tide", the original version was accompanied by many of the famous folk singers, soft rockers and other light-adult-contemporary stars of the period.
+Originally available only on a limited run single-sided promotional 45 RPM record along with the matching program and other memorabilia, this version with the new verses for 1988 was released primarily as the B-side of the hit single "Let the River Run" from the 20th Century Fox motion picture Working Girl and was also used a few months later in the U.S./Russian co-production of Marlo Thomas' and Tatiana Vedeneyeva's Emmy Award-winning ABC television special Free to Be... a Family.
+Finally, the cut closed out the award-winning soundtrack album on A&M Records, Cassettes and CDs.